rust-lang/rustc-perf/collector/README.md

     written to `stderr`) is written to files with an `eprintln` prefix.
 Those files can be post-processed in any appropriate fashion;
     [`counts`](https://github.com/nnethercote/counts) is one possibility.
+- `llvm-lines`: Profile with [`cargo llvm-lines`](https://github.com/dtolnay/cargo-llvm-lines/) a code size measurer.
+  - **Purpose**.
+This command counts the number of lines of LLVM IR are generated across all instantiations of each function.
+In other words, it's a tool for finding code bloat.
+  - **Slowdown**.
+It Is likely to run faster than normal compilation.
+  - **Output**.
+Human-readable output is written to files with an `ll` prefix.
+  - **Notes**.
+Does not work with the `Check` build kind.
+Also does not work with the `IncrFull`, `IncrUnchanged`, and `IncrPatched` run kinds.

 ### Profiling options